l3nz/whaleware/README.md

     docker run --name=MYWBT loway/data true
     docker run --volumes-from MYWBT -p 8080:8080 -d loway/wombatdialer

-By using a named container, the likelihood or binding to the wrong container is reduced.
+By using a named container, the likelihood of binding to the wrong container is reduced.

 ### Using a local directory